Placito/Placito/README.md

 <img src="https://komarev.com/ghpvc/?username=placitoo&color=blue" alt="Profile views" />

-### A passionate Full Stack Developer that enjoy life and the adventure of living it 🌍
+### A passionate Software Developer that enjoy life and the adventure of living it 🌍

 - 🔭 I’m currently working on a **Personal project**